-This Tanzania Standard prescribes the requirements and methods of sampling and test for carbonated soft drinks of which only nutritive sweeteners are used as sweetening agent; produced for human consumption.
-The standard does not cover carbonated water.
+This Tanzania Standard prescribes the requirements and methods of sampling and test for sugar free carbonated soft drinks of which only non-nutritive sweeteners are used as sweetening agent.

 2 REFERENCES

 The following referenced documents are indispensable for the application of this standard.
 For dated references, only the edition cited applies.
 For undated references, the latest edition of the referenced document (including any amendments) applies.